dalejn/cleanBib/README.md

 # Instructions

 ## .bib file
 1. Check that your .bib file only contains references that you have used in your text.
-If you are using LaTeX, use the checkcites function: https://github.com/cereda/checkcites
+If you are using LaTeX, [use the checkcites function](https://github.com/cereda/checkcites)

 If you are not using LaTeX, export your bibliography in .bib format using your reference manager of choice (Mendeley, Zotero, EndNote, etc.)